Intersystems-jp/First-Vector-Search-on-IRIS/README.md

 (1) Import **"nakav.cls"** into any namespace.

-(2) Install the python library "SentenceTransformer" on IRIS server as below:
+(2) Install the python library "sentence_transformers" on IRIS server as below:

 * Windows: